-Facts: The Member is or was employed by a company that has been the subject of an investigation by a law enforcement/regulatory body which has subsequently asked or subpoenaed the Member
+(h) The Member is or was employed by a company that has been the subject of an investigation by a law enforcement/regulatory body which has subsequently asked or subpoenaed the Member to provide a witness statement covering

-Analysis: Expert Witness - the Member is using the Member's accounting knowledge to provide assistance to the law enforcement/regulatory body, and hence to the Court, through the chart/summary of transactions.
-As it is not lay evidence (i.e. the Member is not simply describing what the Member observed or did), it is considered expert evidence (even though it may not involve the expression of opinions).
+Expert Witness - the Member is using his/her accounting knowledge to provide assistance to the law enforcement/regulatory body, and hence to the Court, through the chart/summary of transactions.
+As it is not lay evidence (i.e. the Member is not simply describing what he or she observed or did), it is considered expert evidence (even though it does not involve the expression of opinions).